In this document

 Auxiliary losses

-Auxiliary losses in a PV power plant are caused by various equipment that consumes energy, including systems for protection, monitoring, heating or cooling (depending on the climate zone), lighting, module tracking, and other energy-consuming devices.
+Auxiliary losses in an energy system are caused by various equipment that consumes energy, including systems for protection, monitoring, heating or cooling (depending on the climate zone), lighting, module tracking, and other energy-consuming devices.

 The auxiliary losses can be divided into two categories: